 Again, I never saw this new Ghostbusters, but I don’t need to see it to know that I don’t need, nor do I have any desire, to see a remake of Ghostbusters—because the original was pretty much perfect and I absolutely cherish it.
 Of course, there was a way this project could have worked.
 You could have kept the same cast, same director, same creative people, all of whom are extremely talented, and just done something new and original.

-Allow me to draw a comparison to Watchmen here: Watchmen was first conceived as a story involving the classic Charlton characters, but it was decided these characters could be put to better use elsewhere.
+In comic-book terms, Watchmen serves as a perfect case study.
+Watchmen was first conceived as a story involving the classic Charlton characters, but it was decided these characters could be put to better use elsewhere.
 Still, they liked Alan Moore’s story concept so much that they suggested he create original characters for it—a most serendipitous turn of events that ultimately led to a better story.

 For example: The Rorschach character wound up being superior to his inspiration, the Question—certainly within the context of Watchmen, if not overall.
 That’s because he was tailor made to fit the narrative and themes of Watchmen, which made the character not only a better fit, but the perfect fit.
 Ditto Nite-Owl over Blue Beetle, Dr. Manhattan over Captain Atom, and so on.